-James S. Gruber (PE, PhD, MS, MPA)Core Faculty, Director of RMC Program and SDCC Concentration, Director of the PhD Program
+James S. Gruber (PE, PhD, MS, MPA)Core Faculty and Program Director of the PhD Program and the Resource Management and Conservation Program

 Department of Environmental Studies

 My Teaching Philosophy at Antioch University New England

 The Department of Environmental Studies educates visionary, pragmatic leaders in a collaborative interdisciplinary setting that is founded on academic excellence and the principles of environmental justice and sustainability.1My teaching philosophy fully embraces this mission.